-Before starting back-to-school shopping, make cleaning out your kids’ closets fun by turning it into a fashion show.
-Turn it into a family competition to see who can come up with the craziest outfit and donate anything that no longer fits, or isn’t worn often enough, to charity.
+Before beginning the hunt for back-to-school deals, gear up for the school year by clearing out your kids' old clothes.
+You can make the process fun by turning it into a fashion show.
+Hold a family competition to see who can come up with the craziest outfit and donate anything that no longer fits, or isn't worn often enough, to charity.

 17. Host a Tea Party

 Dress up in your Sunday best and gather your family for a tea party.
 Don't forget to invite your kids' favorite dolls and stuffed animals to join in the fun, too.
 You can even make tiny treats for everyone to enjoy together.

 If you're searching for free entertainment while on a road trip, capture your kids' attention by playing the license plate game.
 See how many license plates from different states your family can find during short and long car trips.